 I was reading through Matthew the other day and an old familiar passage jumped out and assaulted me.
-Jesus is challenged by the Pharisees about his disciples failure to fast at the prescribed times and responds with:
+Jesus was challenged by the Pharisees about his disciples failure to fast at the prescribed times and he responded with:

 “No one sews a patch of unshrunk cloth on an old garment, for the patch will pull away from the garment, making the tear worse.
 Neither do men pour new wine into old wineskins.
 If they do, the skins will burst, the wine will run out and the wineskins will be ruined.
 No, they pour new wine into new wineskins, and both are preserved.”

 The Pharisees might have been OK with Jesus if he had been content to just tweak a bit here and there; patching up a few places in the garment of Judaism as practiced by the Pharisees.
 But Jesus told them, and his disciples, that anything short of a new set of clothes would be a waste of time.
 Any patching of the old man would result in a state worse that it was before.

 So what does that have to say to me today?
 He tells me that the person I was when I came to Christ is not compatible with living in the Spirit.
 Just tweaking my life a bit here and there; putting a little paint on the worst spots; and sprucing up the outside a little won’t cut it.
 If who I am on the inside remains unchanged, then all of the patching I do is doomed to failure.
 Constantly patching up my life is bound to leave me frustrated and defeated.
 So long as the original me is at the heart of things, the struggles will be never ending.
 Just washing off a pig won’t keep him from rolling around in the mud.
 You’ve got to change him to something else if you want to keep him clean.